MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Support-Lifecycle.md

 for current ending support dates.
 LTS release updates only contain critical, compatible updates and fixes.

-In between LTS releases, there will be Current releases containing critical fixes as well as innovations and new features.
-However, Current releases are only supported for three months after a subsequent Current or LTS release.
+A Current release is a release that occurs between LTS releases.
+Current releases can contain critical fixes, innovations, and new features.
+A current release is supported for three months after the next Current or LTS release.

 > [!IMPORTANT]
 > You must have the latest patch update installed to qualify for support.
 For example, if you're